tajawal/code-challenge/SRE.md

 ### Task 02:

-Create a PHP Class [or Other scripting languages] to check the Status of URL [www.test-api-tajawal.com]
+Create a script Python or PHP or Nodejs to check the Status of URL [www.test-api-tajawal.com]

 - if Code Response is 200
 print OK_STATUS message with replacemnet of placeholder